livewire/livewire/docs/properties.md

 You might wonder, why not just call `$this->todos()` as a method directly where you need to?
 Why use `#[Computed]` in the first place?

-The reason is that computed properties have a performance advantage since they are automatically cached after their first usage during a single request.
-This means you can freely access `$this->todos` within your component and be assured that the actual method will only be called once so that you don't run an expensive query multiple times in the same request.
+The reason is that computed properties have a performance advantage, since they are automatically cached after their first usage during a single request.
+This means you can freely access `$this->todos` within your component and be assured that the actual method will only be called once, so that you don't run an expensive query multiple times in the same request.

 For more information, [visit the computed properties documentation](/docs/computed-properties).